Tango in Hell 2022

 DJ Nisse from Linköping in Sweden will be our new DJ on Saturday night.
 He is one of our regular DJ that has been in Trondheim many, many times.
 DJ Nisse mostly plays the “golden age” tandas with plenty of playfulness and romance in it.
 He also loves a good beat and finding good compositions within every single tanda.
 We are looking forward to listening to your music in Hell!

 You can go to Hell by all means of transportation – plane, train, bus or car (and even by boat).
 Check your flights here.
 The venue is situated a very short walk from Trondheim airport.
 If the weather is nice, it would only take 5-6 minutes.
 But if Hell freezes over, you can order a shuttle bus from the airport to the hotel on Friday (call +47 74 84 48 00).
-No shuttle bus on Sunday from the hotel – sorry about that.
-But we can give you a free ride if necessary, just contact us.
 The train station is either at Hell or Trondheim airport.
 The distance is about the same from both train stations (8-10 minutes walk).
 All buses also stops near the venue, or at Trondheim airport.
 And if arriving by car, there is free parking for you.

 The venue – Scandic Hell Hotel

 Scandic Hell Hotel is one of the best hotels in the area.
-It received the award «3rd best breakfast in Norway» in 2018, the best breakfast in the county in 2019 and the food delivered to Tango in Hell 2019 was absolutely superb.
+It received the award «3rd best breakfast in Norway» in 2018, the best breakfast in Norway in 2019 and the food delivered to Tango in Hell 2019 was absolutely superb!
 Just take a look at the video.
 All meals are of course included in the full packages.

 The dance floor at «Stiklestad» is very good with plenty of space in a nice (or sinister?) atmosphere.

-Room standard is also very good, and will even improve until 2020 due to refurbishment.
+Room standard is also very good, and has even improved after a refurbishment in 2020.

 There is a relaxation area with a swimming pool, sauna and a gym (0630-2200).
 If you want to get away for a minute or 10, you can visit Vertigo bar (open until 0200) at the second floor where you can have a free coffee or tea during the whole stay.
 Free coffee and tea is also available at various station around the hotel.
 Other snack or beverages you have to pay for yourself.